 About Atlantis Architects

-Located on Guadalupe Street, Atlantis Architects is a boutique architectural firm in Austin.
-The firm was founded by Derek Barcinski, who graduated from Rice University.
-Prior to opening his own firm, Barcinski worked with Cambridge Seven, Moshe Safdie, Graham Gund and Paul Lamb.
-When the firm was founded in 1989, the focus was on hand-crafted houses, using local resources and sustainable design.
-They have also taken on small-scale commercial projects.
+Located on Guadalupe Street, Atlantis Architects is an architectural studio founded by Derek Barcinski who graduated from Rice University.
+Prior to opening his own firm, Barcinski worked with Cambridge Seven, Moshe Safdie, Graham Gund, and Paul Lamb.
+When Atlantis was founded in 1989, the focus was on hand-crafted houses, using local resources and sustainable design to work on small-scale commercial projects.
 The firm approaches each project in four phases: schematic design, design development, construction documents, and construction observation.
-Mostly working in Texas, the firm also enjoys creating designs in other places as well.
-The firm has designed buildings in California, Colorado, Montana, Arizona, and New Mexico.
+Though based in Texas, the firm has also designed buildings in California, Colorado, Montana, Arizona, and New Mexico.
 Their work has been featured in 2017’s American Institute of Architects (AIA) Austin’s Home Tours.